mtellal/cloud-1/doc.md

 ## Playbook

-- Bind roles and hosts in inventory and perform tasks
+- Bind roles and hosts in inventory, perform tasks

 - Idempotence:
-If a task are played twice with the same inputs and the same result is equal then nothing is done
+If a task are played twice with the same inputs and get the same results then the state is not updated

 - Stateful:
 Save a state

--> We can task execute task in local, ssh is not used in this case
+-> We can execute tasks in local, ssh is not used in this case
 ```
 hosts: localhost
 connection: local